 where $\mathrm{forget}(\cdot)$ forgets the flow line and

-where the equalities are again not taking any $\mathfrak{sl}_n$-web relations (including isotopies) into account. \end{lem} \begin{proof} The proof that the algorithm is well-defined and gives always different results for different $n$-multitableaux follows the same idea as in the proof of Lemma~\ref{lem-allworks}, i.e. induction on the length $s$ of the $n$-multitableaux.
-We obtain $\vec{T}^<$ from $\vec{T}$ by removing all nodes with the highest entry such that the highest entry of $\vec{T}^<$ is $s-1$.
+where the equalities are again not taking any $\mathfrak{gl}_n$-web relations (including isotopies) into account. \end{lem}

+\begin{proof} The proof that the algorithm is well-defined and gives always different results for different $n$-multitableaux follows the same idea as in the proof of Lemma \ref{lem-allworks}, i.e. induction on the length $s$ of the $n$-multitableaux.
+We obtain $\vec{T}^<$ from $\vec{T}$ by removing all nodes with the biggest entry such that the biggest entry of $\vec{T}^<$ is $s-1$.

 For both claims it is easy to verify all small cases, i.e. all cases with length $s=1$, by hand.
 Our residue convention ensures that the corresponding divided power does not kill the highest weight vector.
-Moreover, it is worth noting that a ``full'' $n$-multitableaux corresponds to a leash-shift with a ``full'' flow, that is
+Moreover, a full $n$-multitableaux corresponds to a leash shift with a full flow, that is

-To see that the algorithm is well-defined note that we get a legal step from $\vec{T}^<$ to $\vec{T}$, i.e. a flow, because, if we add a ladder at the $i$-th position, then the values of $S_i,S_{i+1}$ are determined by the same observation as above in the proof of Lemma~\ref{lem-allworks}.
+To see that the algorithm is well-defined note that we get a legal step from $\vec{T}^<$ to $\vec{T}$, i.e. a flow, because if we add a ladder at the $i$-th position, then the values of $S_i$ and $S_{i+1}$ are determined by the same observation as above in the proof of Lemma \ref{lem-allworks}.
 Moreover, to see that the string of $F_i^{(j)}$ does not kill the highest weight vector in the last step from $\vec{T}^<$ to $\vec{T}$, we note that the action of $F_{i_s}^{(j_s)}$ is determined by $\vec{k}^<$.
 And this is encoded in $\vec{T}^<$ by the residue sequence and multiplicities of the entries.
 If $F_{i_s}^{(j_s)}$ would kill the vector, then the configuration could not have been legal in the first place.

-To see that $n$-multitableaux with a different residue sequence already give different $\mathfrak{sl}_n$-webs is because of the definition of the string of $F_i^{(j)}$'s.
+To see that $n$-multitableaux with a different residue sequence already give different $\mathfrak{gl}_n$-webs is because of the definition of the string of $F_i^{(j)}$.
 That different fillings give different flows follows, because the position of the nodes with the same label that are at different positions will give a different flow on the middle edge of the corresponding ladder.